 Living together and infrastructure

-Leisure activities are an important part of the village life.
+Leisure activities are an important part of village life.
 It is very important that the children enjoy intensive supervision outside of school.

 The petting zoo and agriculture